Edit

 Overview

-This server-side application helps create a virtual assistant that can handle phone calls and respond to customers using Azure OpenAI services, providing quick and real-time answers.
+This server-side application helps you create a virtual assistant that can handle phone calls and respond to customers by using Azure OpenAI.
+The virtual assistant quickly provides real-time answers.

 Prerequisites